h0l0gram/omega2-checkHumidity/README.md

 Trying to adapt code (fastgpio) to get [DHT11-DHT22-Sensor-Examples](https://wiki.onion.io/Tutorials/PHP-DHT11-DHT22-Sensor-Examples) working on Omega*2*(+).

 ## Current state
-- Cross-compile in docker compiles
+- Cross-compilation in docker seems to work
-- ERROR on Omega2:
+- ERROR on Omega2.
+Seems bad compilation or toolchain used:
 ```bash
 root@Omega-XXXX:~# ./checkHumidity 20 DHT22
 Error loading shared library libstdc++.so.6: No such file or directory (needed by ./checkHumidity)